 19. Hitchhiking – As Much As Possible.

 Hitchhiking is the number one free transportation option when budget backpacking through Europe.
 Everybody knows what it is, but not everyone has tried it.
 Is it out of your comfort zone or you just don’t have a good feeling to hop in a stranger’s car.
 But it works well and will move forward faster than walking.
 Plus meeting new awesome people, who in most cases have also been in the same position as a hitchhiker.
 Additional travel tips to get a lift next time faster and maybe even a couch to spend a night would not be bad bonuses.
 Great way to travel around Europe and saves money on backpacker’s budget.

 Read more: Tips for Hitchhiking in Europe.

 20. Instead Of Paid Transportation WALK As Much As Possible.

 Being a budget backpacker, already means you will walk a lot more than usual.
 Day by day it gets easier to walk long distances.
 Whenever the city breaks, it’s possible to avoid paying for public transport.
-Most of the sightseeings are around the city center.
-One of the best options to see the city is through free walking tours.
-Also when there are some hike trails on the way, then it’s great to stroll on the tracks to see some nature and other sides of the country.
+Most of the sightseeing is around the city center.
+Free walking tours are one of the best options to see the city.
+Also, when there are some hike trails on the way, it’s great to stroll on the tracks to see some nature and other sides of the country.

 21. Some Cities Are Renting City Bikes For Free Or For Small Fee

-It’s only usable in the cities, where there is a high cycling culture like Vienna and Ljubljana.
-There are different bicycle stations, with an app you can unlock one bike and make sure to return it to another station in one hour.
+It’s only usable in cities with a high cycling culture, like Vienna and Ljubljana.
+There are different bicycle stations.
+With an app, you can unlock one bike and return it to another station in one hour.
 After that, you can rent another one.
 Some cities are green and offer that for free, or it’s for a minimal fee.
-When walking ranges are too long, then city bikes can be leg savers.
+When walking ranges are too long, city bikes can be leg savers.